ruairica/annual-bitbucket-stats/README.md

 TODO
-change number of PR's reviewed to include PR's approved OR commented on -- done add inputs of branch names to check for diffs -- done move functions to separate files make output better
+change number of PR's reviewed to include PR's approved OR commented on -- done add inputs of branch names to check for diffs -- done move functions to separate files -- done NEEDS TESTED reduce code duplication/refactor const strings make output better
 Check how much of the diff was for tests? add error handling for if/when diff is ungettable